 The relationship between the city and fiction is long and varied.
 Spanning genres including science fiction, crime, romance and the fable among others, fiction has explored many myths about what is important in city life.
-This semester the course will consider both print and digital texts to explore the nature and representation of city life and city dwellers in short fiction and the novel.
+This semester the course will consider the nature and representation of city life and city dwellers in short fiction and the novel.
+Key to our discussion is the depiction of identity formation of characters who struggle to respond to seemingly overwhelming forces in their physical and psychological worlds.